SneezyG/SneezyG/README.md

 - 👀 I’m interested in software development and data science
 - 🌱 I’m currently learning new tools and working on personal projects
 - 💞️ I’m looking to collaborate on some open source project
 - 📫 How to reach me ...
-Am @coding0and1 on twitter
+Am @HSneezy on twitter

 <!---
 SneezyG/SneezyG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.